Graduation With Latin Honors

 Level of HonorsThe level of Latin honors students receive is contingent upon the quality of the honors thesis they complete and the grade point average of their last 60 graded (A–F) U of M-Twin Cities credits:

 |3.750-4.0||cum laude, magna cum laude, summa cum laude|

-As of Spring 2019, students who are no more than 0.1 GPA point below any of these bands, above, may be recommended by their thesis committee for the level of Honors just above the GPA level, if the student writes a truly exceptional thesis.
-“Exceptional” is defined as any summa-level thesis for students whose GPA is 3.566 or lower (because these students are not expected to write a summa-level thesis).
-For students in the 3.65–3.749 GPA range, “exceptional” will be at the judgment of the committee, who will decide if this is among the very best summa-level theses to come out of the department.
-Recommendations from thesis committees would need to be approved by the UHP Faculty Advisory Board and the UHP Directors Committee to be successfully applied.
+Students who are no more than 0.1 GPA point below any of these bands, above, may be recommended by their thesis committee for the level of Honors just above the GPA level, if the student writes a truly exceptional thesis.
+"Exceptional"is defined as any summa-level thesis for students whose GPA is 3.649 or lower (because these students are not expected to write a summa-level thesis).
+For students in the 3.65–3.749 GPA range, "exceptional" will be at the judgment of the committee, who will decide if this is among the best 5-10% of summa-level theses to come out of the department.
+Recommendations from thesis committees will need to be approved by the UHP Faculty Advisory Board and the UHP Directors Committee to be successfully applied.